 - split rail fence

-- making a split rail fence from your own woods
+- how to build a rustic split rail fence

 - how to build split rail fence